Atarity/Kata/README.md

 ## 🎮 How to install and use
 1. Open folder with your Notes or create new folder then open it from VS Code as a folder.
-1. Create empty file named `.todomator` and put it to your Notes folder.
+1. Create empty file named `.Kata` and put it to your Notes folder.
 1. Open VS Code.
 From F1 menu Run `>Extensions: Install from VSIX...`.
-Point to the Todomator extension file with .vsix extension.
+Point to the Kata extension file with .vsix extension.
 1. Press <kbd>Ctrl</kbd>+<kbd>T</kbd> to create new note file.
 A name could be corrected before confirmation.
 1. Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>Q</kbd> to create new todo entry in file.
 1. Fill free to use all Markdown capabilities in your notes.